janjiralakirankumar/DevOpsEssentials/README.md

 * Select **Enter directly** and proceed to a private key value below,

 **Note:**
-You can get the private key as below: Go to your CICD-anchored EC2 machine.
+To get the private key, Go to your CICD-anchored EC2 machine.
 ```
 cd ~/.ssh
 cat id_rsa